meta-morpho-sys/new_chitter/docs/review.md

 # Step 2: Structure and Supporting files

-## Installation Instructions should be in README
+## OK : Installation Instructions should be in README

 Particularly now that we have a database involved, it becomes even more important to ensure that correct installation instructions are included in your readme so that other developers (and yourself in the future) know how to get set up with the application, e.g.